 Before you dive straight into selling, take the time to define your audience and get to know who you’re selling to.

 From the typical job title your ideal customer has to the type and size of company they work for, there’s lots of small details that can massively help you narrow down your search and put you on the path to a win.

 Think you know your product or service?
 Think again.

 Your prospects will want to know everything about your product, all of the ins and outs and tiny details before they fully comit, and they’ll probably have a lot of questions too.

 It’s important that you’re able to confidently answer all of the questions, and swiftly put any concerns to bed.

 If you’re selling into an industry that you’re not familiar with, or as someone who’s new to sales, you might need a bit of a refresher on some of the key points of your product or your industry, but it’s important that you take the time to get to know what you’re selling.

 Got a question that you’re not sure about?
 Don’t bluff your way through it, just tell your prospect that you’ll take their question to the team and get back to them (make sure you remember to get back to them as soon as you can).

-Focus on your client’s needs.
+3. Focus on your client’s needs.

 The best method to capture their attention is to ask questions that help you understand their needs and pain points.